Back to Blog

 PEEK (Polyetheretherketone) represents the pinnacle of thermoplastic performance.
 When engineers say “we need the best high-temp plastic,” PEEK is usually what they mean.

-Mechanical properties retained at temperature PEEK maintains significant strength and stiffness at temperatures that reduce other plastics to soft, deformable masses.
-At 300°F, PEEK retains roughly 50% of room-temperature strength—enough for demanding structural applications.
+PEEK maintains significant strength and stiffness at temperatures that reduce other plastics to soft, deformable masses.
+At 300°F, PEEK retains roughly 50% of room-temperature strength—enough for demanding structural applications where other materials have long since given up.

-Exceptional chemical resistance PEEK resists nearly every chemical at elevated temperatures: acids, bases, hydrocarbons, and solvents.
-Only concentrated sulfuric acid and some halogenated compounds affect it.
+The chemical resistance story is equally impressive.
+PEEK resists nearly every chemical at elevated temperatures, including acids, bases, hydrocarbons, and solvents.
+Only concentrated sulfuric acid and some halogenated compounds affect it, making it the go-to choice when chemical exposure is severe or the exact process fluids aren’t fully characterized.

 Typical Applications